 Ethos & heritage

 Ancient (sits on the site of a Benedictine monastery dissolved in 1537 – one wall survives).
 Three generous Bruton-born benefactors decided to found the first school here.
-Varying (mis)fortunes meant it was down to just one boy in 1812, but the fi
+Varying (mis)fortunes meant it was down to just one boy in 1812, but the first

 Pastoral care, inclusivity & discipline

 The tutor system ensures a close understanding and overview of each child, which parents can easily feed into with any emotional or academic concerns.
-Supported by a diligent and ‘hugely approachable’ matron and houseparent network, with parents f
+Supported by a diligent and ‘hugely approachable’ matron and houseparent network, with parents

 Mobile phone policy